Residence Life Policies

 It is expected that students who are involved in vandalism will take responsibility for their actions.
 Person(s) known to be responsible for vandalism will be charged the full amount personally.
 The charge for the repair or replacement will be placed on the student's account.
 Damage in a student's room is charged to the resident(s) of that room or to the person(s) known to have caused the damage.
 Damage in a residence hall for which responsibility cannot be determined will be charged on a pro rata basis to all residents during the semester.

-You have the privilege of out-of-town or overnight trips or passes, but you must sign out by the residence hall closing hours and leave with your resident director or resident assistant the name, address, and telephone number of your host and hostess.
-Sophomores, juniors, seniors, and those 21 years of age or older have unlimited weekend and overnight visits, subject to residency requirements.
+You have the privilege of out-of-town or overnight trips or passes, but you must leave with your resident director or resident assistant the name, address, and telephone number of your host and hostess.
+All residents are subject to residency requirements.
 Students under 18 years of age are required to have their parents sign a permission slip at the beginning of the school year authorizing them to take overnight and out-of-town trips.
 Any falsification will result in disciplinary action.

 Each resident is issued a key upon signing a housing contract.
 The current maintenance cost is charged to replace a lost key.
 Keys are to be turned in at the close of each semester.
 Failure to do so will result in a $25.00 fine.